On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

 is trivial.
-Since the connected components of a topological cover are in one-to-one correspondence with the orbits of the monodromy action, we can conclude that $W_Y^{an}$ has $k$ connected components and hence so does $W_Y$ (since the connected components of $W^{an}_Y$ are the analytification of the connected components of $W_Y$).
-Hence, the smooth algebraic variety $W_Y$ has $k$ irreducible components which all have degree one over $X$ and we can write

-by Example \ref{example-degreeone} where $\mathcal D_1,\ldots, \mathcal D_k$ are pairwise transverse distributions of codimension one on $Y$.
-By Proposition \ref{proposition-pull-back-push forward}, $W_Y$ is an invariant multidistribution for the pullback $\phi^\ast v$ and (as the irreducible components of an invariant subvariety are invariant), the $\mathcal D_i$ are invariant distributions for $\phi^\ast v$. \end{proof}
+Since the connected components of a topological cover are in one-to-one correspondence with the orbits of the monodromy action, we can conclude that $W_Y^{\mathrm{an}}$ has $k$ connected components and hence so does $W_Y$ since the connected components of $W^{\mathrm{an}}_Y$ are the analytification of the connected components of $W_Y$.
+Hence, the smooth algebraic variety $W_Y$ has $k$ irreducible components which all have degree one over $X$ and we can write where $\mathcal D_1,\ldots, \mathcal D_k$ are pairwise transverse distributions of codimension one on $Y$ by Example \ref{example-degreeone}.
+By Proposition \ref{proposition-pull-back-push forward}, $W_Y$ is an invariant multidistribution for the pullback $\phi^\ast v$ and so are its irreducible components.
+Hence, the $\mathcal D_i$ are invariant distributions for $\phi^\ast v$. \end{proof}

 It remains to show that this decomposition can be extended to $X \setminus \mathcal I(W)$.
-By purity of the branch locus (see Corollary 5.2.14 of \cite{Szamuely} for example), the connected étale cover $\phi: Y \rightarrow U$ can be extended in a connected étale cover
+By purity of the branch locus (see Corollary 5.2.14 in \cite{Szamuely}), the connected étale cover $\phi: Y \rightarrow U$ can be extended in a connected étale cover